oslabs-beta/Cachier/README.md

 ## Tech stack used
-Node - Express - React - Material-UI - ChartJS - Redis - GraphQL - TypeScript - Jest - Supertest - AWS RDS - Webpack
+Node - Express - React - Tailwind CSS - ChartJS - Redis - GraphQL - TypeScript - Jest - Supertest - Webpack

 ## Here's how to contribute to our open source library
 Our vision for our open-source project is for fellow developers to be able to interate on and improve this tool.
 This is exactly where you and the community comes in.
-So, if you have an idea that can make CacheQL better, you can make that idea come to life by following the steps below:
+So, if you have an idea that can make Cachier better, you can make that idea come to life by following the steps below:

-1. Fork Cache-MoneyQL
+1. Fork Cachier
 2. Pull down our dev branch with command  ```git pull origin dev```
 3. Create your own Feature Branch with the command ```git checkout -b <yourFeatureName>```
 4. Add your changes with the command ```git add .```